-President Barack Obama, trying to bounce back from a lackluster performance in his first debate with the Republican nominee, took on what he called "the new, latest version of Mitt Romney" during a visit to the University of Miami Thursday.
-When students booed Romney's tax plan, Obama said, "Don't boo.
-Vote."
+President Barack Obama took on what he called “the new, latest version of Mitt Romney" during a visit to the University of Miami Thursday.

 "He’s trying to go through an extreme makeover.
 After running for more than a year in which he called himself severely conservative, Mitt Romney is trying to convince you that he was severely kidding," Obama said in a grassroots event at UM's BankUnited Center in Coral Gables.